hanapely/hanapely/README.md

 - its oke to block or hide me but dont report me ok i did nothing wrong
 - i often wont int first bcuz im shy, sorri
 - im usually at the spawn, bakery and soemtimes docks
-- english isnt my first language so yuhh i make a lot of mistakes sorry.
+- english isnt my first language so yuhh i make a lot of mistakes sorri.
 - i always afk or offtab for some reasons too! so whisp or add me to int
 - i dont belive in any god but its okay if ure religious and wanna int w me!
 # thanks for reading these !! luvyall mwa